“It isn’t fair. It never was, never will. Poison begets poison.”

 “Along the same lines, I know you were born with a whole utensil drawer of silver spoons in your mouth.
 Your whole-damned generation was raised on the teat of entitlement and few are ever weaned.
 Being a pretty white girl, the world was your oyster, and being a Malveaux, well, I’m sure that oyster was manically coughing up pearls for you day and night.”

 “But Kindred aren’t like that.
 Among the Kindred, you are entitled to nothing.
 There are no inalienable rights.
 You have no rights.
 Only the elders are entitled, if you will, and only so long as they can hold on to their crowns.
 The Camarilla isn’t a democracy, but a fascist monarchial dictatorship.
-In the case of New Orleans, which is ruled by the Lancea et Sanctum, you can also add ‘theocracy’ to that list.
+In New Orleans, which is ruled by the Lancea et Sanctum, you can also add ‘theocracy’ to that list.
 The Camarilla doesn’t exist to protect the well-being of its ‘citizens’ as ours purportedly does, but exists to maintain and perpetuate the power of a small ruling elite, namely the princes and other elders.
 Which all-too often comes at the direct expense of younger Kindred, but them even less so than the ‘kine.’
 The Camarilla and most of its ruling elders belong more to a time and culture of monarchs that ruled by divine right.”

 “It isn’t fair.
 It never was, never will.
 Poison begets poison.”